All Episodes

 And you're exactly right about that.

-And you know what's so interesting about that is it's just the opening bid for China.
+And, you know, what's so interesting about that is it's just the opening bid for China.

-So I I I think Trump is writing the fighting the good fight here, and I think it's about time somebody confronted Beijing.
+So I think Trump is fighting the good fight here.

-Um we'll see whether Trump can get them to back down.
+We'll see whether Trump can get them to back down.

-I think they're going to, as Trump once told me, look, if we you know, if we can't trade with China, we sneeze.
+As Trump once told me, look, if we can't trade with China, we sneeze.

 Get this book if you're interested in this subject.

-There's no better book than uh Trumponomics.
+There's no better book than Trump Anomics.

-Hey, getting back to this Fed Commissioner, since the economy is doing so well, maybe you could justify a quarter of a point increase.
+Hey, getting back to this Fed, Commissioner, since the economy is doing so well, maybe you could justify a quarter of a point increase.

-But his language his language was ridiculously aggressive about many more rate increases coming.
+But his language, his language was ridiculously aggressive about many more rate increases coming.

 Why would he do something like that?

-That's that's wrong on two counts.
+That's wrong on two counts.

 Number one, there's no limit to our growth.

-So you expand the productive capacity of the country, there's no reason we can't grow it three, four, five percent with the right set of policies, which by the way, Donald Trump is putting in place.
+There's no reason we can't grow at 3, 4, 5% with the right set of policies, which, by the way, Donald Trump is putting in place.

-But as uh you know, you mentioned our laughter is one of the great economists, you're exactly right about that.
+But as you mentioned, Art Laffer is one of the great economists.

 Yeah.

-A lot of money was exactly.
+A lot of money was.

 That's a crucial number.